 A recent report from the Alzheimer’s Association states that one in nine Americans age 65 or older currently have Alzheimer’s.
 With the baby boomer generation aging and people living longer, that number may nearly triple by 2050.
 Alzheimer’s, of course, is just one cause of dementia—mini-strokes (TIAs) are also to blame—so the number of.

-Attention all Married Couples and Those who may be caring for aging Parents, Relatives, or others with a Spouse: Last month’s newsletter featured an article by Erin Eurenius, our Senior Associate, on the benefits of planning early to protect assets so that single individuals can qualify for Medicaid if health declines and there is.
+Attention all Married Couples and Those who may be caring for aging Parents, Relatives, or others with a Spouse: Last month’s newsletter featured an article on the benefits of planning early to protect assets so that single individuals can qualify for Medicaid if health declines and there is a need for assistance later in.

 Butcher Elder Law strives to help you stay in control of you and your “stuff” even if you become incapacitated.
 A financial power of attorney document (POA) enables an agent to make legal and financial decisions for you if you are not able to do so yourself.
 By choosing someone that you trust, and.